-The most significant aspect of much 1980s’ popular culture, however, was its lack of politics altogether.
-Steven Spielberg’s E.T: The Extra-Terrestrial and his Indiana Jones adventure trilogy topped the box office.
+The most significant aspect of much popular culture in the 1980s, however, was its lack of politics altogether.
+Steven Spielberg’s E.T.: The Extra-Terrestrial and his Indiana Jones adventure trilogy topped the box office.
 Cinematic escapism replaced the social films of the 1970s.
 Quintessential Hollywood leftist Jane Fonda appeared frequently on television but only to peddle exercise videos.
-Television viewership—once dominated by the “big three” networks of NBC, ABC, and CBS—fragmented with the rise of cable channels catering to particularized tastes.
+Television viewership—once dominated by the big three networks of NBC, ABC, and CBS—fragmented with the rise of cable channels catering to particularized tastes.
 Few cable channels so captured the popular imagination as MTV, which debuted in 1981.
 Telegenic artists like Madonna, Prince, and Michael Jackson skillfully used MTV to boost their reputations and album sales.
 Conservatives condemned music videos for corrupting young people with vulgar, anti-authoritarian messages, but the medium only grew in stature.
 Critics of MTV targeted Madonna in particular.
 Her 1989 video “Like a Prayer” drew protests for what some people viewed as sexually suggestive and blasphemous scenes.
 The religious right increasingly perceived popular culture as hostile to Christian values.

-The emergence of a deadly new illness, Acquired Immunodeficiency Syndrome (AIDS), simultaneously devastated, stigmatized, and energized the nation’s homosexual community.
+The emergence of a deadly new illness, acquired immunodeficiency syndrome (AIDS), simultaneously devastated, stigmatized, and energized the nation’s homosexual community.
 When AIDS appeared in the early 1980s, most of its victims were gay men.
-For a time the disease was known as GRID—Gay-Related Immunodeficiency Disorder.
-The epidemic rekindled older pseudo-scientific ideas about inherently diseased nature of homosexual bodies.
-The Reagan administration met the issue with indifference, leading liberal Congressman Henry Waxman to rage that “if the same disease had appeared among Americans of Norwegian descent…rather than among gay males, the response of both the government and the medical community would be different.”68 Some religious figures seemed to relish the opportunity to condemn homosexual activity; Catholic columnist Patrick Buchanan remarked that “the sexual revolution has begun to devour its children.”69
+For a time the disease was known as GRID—gay-related immune deficiency.
+The epidemic rekindled older pseudoscientific ideas about the inherently diseased nature of homosexual bodies.
+The Reagan administration met the issue with indifference, leading liberal congressman Henry Waxman to rage that “if the same disease had appeared among Americans of Norwegian descent . . . rather than among gay males, the response of both the government and the medical community would be different.”68 Some religious figures seemed to relish the opportunity to condemn homosexual activity; Catholic columnist Patrick Buchanan remarked that “the sexual revolution has begun to devour its children.”69

 X. The New Right Abroad

 Reagan’s election came at a time when many Americans feared their country was in an irreversible decline.
 American forces withdrew in disarray from South Vietnam in 1975.
 The United States returned control of the Panama Canal to Panama in 1978, despite protests from conservatives.
 Pro-American dictators were toppled in Iran and Nicaragua in 1979.
 The Soviet Union invaded Afghanistan that same year, leading conservatives to warn about American weakness in the face of Soviet expansion.
-When Reagan warned, as he did in 1976, that “this nation has become Number Two in a world where it is dangerous—if not fatal—to be second best,” he was speaking to these fears of decline.75
+Reagan spoke to fears of decline and warned, in 1976, that “this nation has become Number Two in a world where it is dangerous—if not fatal—to be second best.75

-Grenada was the only time Reagan deployed the American military in Latin America, but the United States also influenced the region by supporting rightwing, anti-communist movements there.
-From 1981 to 1990, the United States gave more than $4 billion to the government of El Salvador in a largely futile effort to defeat the guerillas of the Farabundo Martí National Liberation Front (FMLN).76 Salvadoran security forces equipped with American weapons committed numerous atrocities, including the slaughter of almost 1,000 civilians at the village of El Mozote in December 1981.
+Grenada was the only time Reagan deployed the American military in Latin America, but the United States also influenced the region by supporting right-wing, anticommunist movements there.
+From 1981 to 1990, the United States gave more than $4 billion to the government of El Salvador in a largely futile effort to defeat the guerrillas of the Farabundo Martí National Liberation Front (FMLN).76 Salvadoran security forces equipped with American weapons committed numerous atrocities, including the slaughter of almost one thousand civilians at the village of El Mozote in December 1981.

 Though the Iran-Contra scandal tarnished the Reagan administration’s image, it did not derail Reagan’s most significant achievement: easing tensions with the Soviet Union.
 This would have seemed impossible in Reagan’s first term, when the president exchanged harsh words with a rapid succession of Soviet leaders—Leonid Brezhnev, Yuri Andropov, and Konstantin Chernenko.
 In 1985, however, the aged Chernenko’s death handed leadership of the Soviet Union to Mikhail Gorbachev, who, while a true believer in socialism, nonetheless realized that the Soviet Union desperately needed to reform itself.
 He instituted a program of perestroika, which referred to the restructuring of the Soviet system, and of glasnost, which meant greater transparency in government.
-Gorbachev also reached out to Reagan in hopes of negotiating an end the arms race that was bankrupting the Soviet Union.
-Reagan and Gorbachev met in Geneva, Switzerland in 1985 and Reykjavik, Iceland in 1986.
-The summits failed to produce any concrete agreements but the two leaders developed a relationship unprecedented in the history of US-Soviet relations.
+Gorbachev also reached out to Reagan in hopes of negotiating an end to the arms race, which was bankrupting the Soviet Union.
+Reagan and Gorbachev met in Geneva, Switzerland, in 1985 and Reykjavik, Iceland, in 1986.
+The summits failed to produce any concrete agreements, but the two leaders developed a relationship unprecedented in the history of U.S.-Soviet relations.
 This trust made possible the Intermediate Nuclear Forces Treaty of 1987, which committed both sides to a sharp reduction in their nuclear arsenal.

 Reagan left office in 1988 with the Cold War waning and the economy booming.
-Unemployment had dipped to 5% by 1988.80 Between 1981 and 1986, gas prices fell from $1.38 per gallon to 95¢.81 The stock market recovered from the crash, and the Dow Jones Industrial Average—which stood at 950 in 1981—reached 2,239 by the end of Reagan’s second term.82 Yet, the economic gains of the decade were unequally distributed.
-The top fifth of households enjoyed rising incomes while the rest stagnated or declined.83 In constant dollars, annual CEO pay rose from $3 million in 1980 to roughly $12 million during Reagan’s last year in the White House.84 Between 1985 and 1989 the number of Americans living in poverty remained steady at 33 million.85 Real per capita money income grew at only 2% per year, a rate roughly equal to the Carter years.86 The American economy saw more jobs created than lost during the 1980s, but half of the jobs eliminated were in high-paying industries.87 Furthermore, half of the new jobs failed to pay wages above the poverty line.
-The economic divide was most acute for African Americans and Latinos, one-third of whom qualified as poor.
-Trickle-down economics, it seemed, rarely trickled down.
+Unemployment had dipped to 5 percent by 1988.80 Between 1981 and 1986, gas prices fell from $1.38 per gallon to 95¢.81 The stock market recovered from the crash, and the Dow Jones Industrial Average—which stood at 950 in 1981—reached 2,239 by the end of Reagan’s second term.82 Yet the economic gains of the decade were unequally distributed.
+The top fifth of households enjoyed rising incomes while the rest stagnated or declined.83 In constant dollars, annual chief executive officer (CEO) pay rose from $3 million in 1980 to roughly $12 million during Reagan’s last year in the White House.84 Between 1985 and 1989 the number of Americans living in poverty remained steady at thirty-three million.85 Real per capita money income grew at only 2 percent per year, a rate roughly equal to the Carter years.86 The American economy saw more jobs created than lost during the 1980s, but half of the jobs eliminated were in high-paying industries.87 Furthermore, half of the new jobs failed to pay wages above the poverty line.
+The economic divide was most acute for African Americans and Latinos, one third of whom qualified as poor.

 Yet the discourse of American politics had irrevocably changed.
-The preeminence of conservative political ideas grew ever more pronounced, even when as controlled Congress or the White House.
-Indeed, the Democratic Party adapted its own message in response to the conservative mood of the country that accepted many of the Republicans’ Reagan-era ideas and innovations.
+The preeminence of conservative political ideas grew ever more pronounced, even when Democrats controlled Congress or the White House.
+In response to the conservative mood of the country, the Democratic Party adapted its own message to accommodate many of the Republicans’ Reagan-era ideas and innovations.
 The United States was on a rightward path.